ibm-cloud-docs/EventStreams/managing_access.md

 ### IAM resources
 {: #iam_resources}

-With the new <code>schema</code> IAM resource type it is possible to create policies that control access using varying degrees of granularity, for example:
+With the new `schema` IAM resource type it is possible to create policies that control access using varying degrees of granularity, for example:

 - a specific schema
 - a set of schemas selected via a wildcard expression